 You probably already have a content manager on staff, for example, but maybe your inbound strategies are ineffective.
 You’re ready for both of IMPACT’s training regimens at once.

 This means you’ll get started working with IMPACT’s Digital Sales & Marketing Mastery coaches and trainers for a 12, 18, or 24 month engagement.
 Simultaneously, you will begin working with a project manager and website strategist on our web team to start planning your new site.

-Website Performance Mastery will last six to 12 months, with your Digital Sales & Marketing Mastery program continuing longer if you’re on the 18- or 24-month track.
+Website Mastery will last six to 12 months, with your Digital Sales & Marketing Mastery program continuing longer if you’re on the 18- or 24-month track.

 3. You’ve got a fully-realized inbound marketing and sales strategy in place; Let’s build a website!
 (True of about 5% of all clients)

 Congratulations, your business strategy is sound!
 You’re keen on answering customer questions, providing value to your buyer, frequently updating your website with new content, and using this content in the sales process — and you’ve got the team in place to do it.
 This means you’re completely ready to get started on a brand new website where all of that content can live.